zboxfs/zbox/README.md

 and runs in the same memory space as the application.
 It provides access to only one process at a time.

-To minimise data exposure, Zbox intentionally does not support [FUSE](https://github.com/libfuse/libfuse).
+To minimise data exposure, Zbox deliberately does not support [FUSE](https://github.com/libfuse/libfuse).

 Features
 ========
-- Everything is encrypted, including metadata and directory structure, no knowledge is leaked to underneath storage
+- Everything is encrypted :lock:, including metadata and directory structure, no knowledge is leaked to underneath storage
 - State-of-the-art cryptography: AES-256-GCM (hardware), ChaCha20-Poly1305,
   Argon2 password hashing and etc., empowered by [libsodium](https://libsodium.org/)